How to Become an Online Teacher

 Successful online teaching applicants bring several key qualifications to their work.
 Many hold backgrounds in education or child-focused work.
 Most positions also require a college degree.
 An online teacher typically must possess:

-Before pursuing online teaching jobs, consider the different types of online educators.
+Now that you know how to become an online teacher, consider the different types of online educators to help you determine the right path for you.
 Some specialize in tutoring, while others work in K-12 education.
 Colleges also hire online instructors.
 Each role comes with different education and certification requirements.

 Online teachers may benefit from earning online teaching degrees.
 A master’s in teaching online, for example, familiarizes students with online teaching technology.